Braunstein (game): Brownstone

 In October 1970, Wesely, who had enrolled in Army ROTC at the University of Kansas, was commissioned 2nd Lieutenant and ordered to active duty.
 Arneson continued to run Braunstein and invent new scenarios.
 Duane Jenkins, another gamer in the MMSA, created a series of "wild west Braunsteins" set in "Brownstone Texas" in which Arneson played the recurring role of a Mexican bandit leader named "El Pauncho".

 The "Brownstone" games introduced the concept of giving the players their own "player characters" with a history that they could develop from game to game, rather than starting over each time the game was played.
 In those early Braunsteins the setting was replayed with the events of the previous games having been part of the current game's history.
-With Brownstown, the city had been so wrecked by the players actions in the previous game they created a new city but with the same characters this creating the first role-playing campaign.
+With Brownstown, the city had been so wrecked by the players actions in the previous game they created a new city but with the same characters, thus creating the first role-playing campaign.